jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) supplied to a non-resident person in New Zealand who is not a registered person; and (dd) an amount of output tax charged on a supply of distantly taxable goods to the extent that the supplier has, in relation to the supply, incurred liability for, returned, and paid, a consumption tax in another country or territory when the goods are supplied to a person in New Zealand who is not a registered person; and
   (de) for a supply of listed services referred to in section 8C when the underlying supplier has not notified the operator of the electronic marketplace that they are a registered person at the time of the supply, the amount of input tax that the operator of an electronic marketplace is required under section 8C(3)﻿(b)﻿(ii) to pass on to the underlying supplier as a flat-rate credit; and
+  (df) in relation to a supply of distantly taxable goods to which section 8(1) applies, an amount included in the consideration for the supply that the supplier repays to a recipient under section 12B(2); and
   (e) any amount calculated under sections 21D(1) and (3)﻿(a), 21F, and 21FB(2); and
   (ea)
   (f) any amount of input tax in relation to any supply in respect of which section 19F has operated to deny a deduction of input tax, and that registered person has obtained, during the taxable period, taxable supply information in relation to that supply; and